 The Company has entered into stand-alone, cash-secured letter of credit agreements with banks to maintain pre-existing letters of credit and to provide for the issuance of new letters of credit (in addition to the letters of credit issued under the Facility).
-As of September 30, 2019 and September 30, 2018, the Company had letters of credit outstanding under these additional facilities of \$14.1 million and \$10.4 million, respectively, all of which were secured by cash collateral in restricted accounts.
+As of September 30, 2020 and September 30, 2019, the Company had letters of credit outstanding under these additional facilities of \$12.7 million and \$14.1 million, respectively, all of which were secured by cash collateral in restricted accounts.
 The Company may enter into additional arrangements to provide additional letter of credit capacity.

-In May 2018, the Company entered into a reimbursement agreement, which provides for the issuance of performance letters of credit, and an unsecured credit agreement that provides for the issuance of up to \$50.0 million of standby letters of credit to backstop the Company's obligations under the reimbursement agreement.
-The Bilateral Facility will terminate on June 10, 2021.
-As of September 30, 2019, the total stated amount of performance letters of credit issued under the reimbursement agreement was \$34.2 million (and the stated amount of the backstop standby letter of credit issued under the credit agreement was \$40.0 million).
+In May 2018, the Company entered into a reimbursement agreement, which provides for the issuance of performance letters of credit, and an unsecured credit agreement that provides for the issuance of up to \$50.0 million of standby letters of credit to backstop the Company's obligations under the reimbursement agreement (collectively, the "Bilateral Facility").
+On June 17, 2020, the Company executed an Amendment No. 1 to the Bilateral Facility that extends the termination date of the agreement from June 10, 2021 to June 10, 2022.
+As of September 30, 2020, the total stated amount of performance letters of credit issued under the reimbursement agreement was \$36.1 million (and the stated amount of the backstop standby letter of credit issued under the credit agreement was \$40.0 million).
 The Company may enter into additional arrangements to provide greater letter of credit capacity.